 Making the formwork profile

-When the concrete gate posts were first made we didn’t give too much thought as to what sort of Cover would adorn the tops.
+When the concrete gate posts were first made we didn’t give too much thought as to what sort of cap would adorn the tops.

-Then, while on a Sunday drive, we spotted a see PILE with a suitable cap and took a photo: that’s it to the left.
+Then, while on a Sunday drive, we spotted a post with a suitable cap and took a photo: that’s it to the left.
 The challenge was to make something similar!

 Making the formwork

-The profile of the mold was not going to be exactly the same as the cap that was being copied because the mold was subject to the Batter boards; Horizontal boards attached level to stakes, used to mark out the boundary of a construction and establish the levels and building line. of Timber, lumber.
-The hard fibrous lignified substance under the bark of trees that could be sourced locally.
+- The profile of the mold was not going to be exactly the same as the cap that was being copied because the mold was subject to the profiles of wood that could be sourced locally.

 The wood used was…

 Piece [a]: 140mm x 35mm (5 1/2″x 1 3/8″) stock.

 One of the corners were rounded (fig.4) using a plane and sand paper.